Skip to content

 If you’ve had previous mortgage delinquencies or even non-housing related delinquencies, these will need to be taken into account.

-Typically these items will be reflected in your three-digit credit score, which can actually eliminate you without any further underwriting necessary if you fall below a certain threshold.
+Typically these items will be reflected in your three-digit credit score, which can actually eliminate you from contention without any further underwriting necessary if you fall below a certain threshold.

 Your history supporting significant amounts of debt is also important; if the most you’ve ever financed has been a plasma TV, the underwriter may think twice about approving your six-figure loan application.

-Capacity deals with a borrower’s actual ability to repay a loan, using things like debt-to-income ratio, salary, cash reserves, loan program and more.
+Capacity deals with a borrower’s ability to repay a loan, using things like debt-to-income ratio, employment history, salary, cash reserves, loan program and more.

-The underwriter wants to know that you can repay the mortgage you’re applying for before granting approval.
+In short, the underwriter wants to know that you can pay back the mortgage you’re applying for before granting approval.

 [How much house can I afford?]

-Finally, collateral deals with the borrower’s down payment, loan-to-value ratio, property type, and property use, as the lender will be stuck with the home if the borrower fails to make timely mortgage payments.
+Finally, collateral involves the borrower’s down payment, loan-to-value ratio, property type, and property use, as the lender will be stuck with the home if the borrower fails to make timely mortgage payments.

 Mortgage Underwriters Consider Layered Risk

-• They consider all factors together to make a sound decision
+• They consider all factors together to make a sound underwriting decision

 • Those with risk in one area who are able to compensate for it may be approved

-• While those with risk in all areas might be denied due to layered risk
+• While those with issues in all areas might be denied due to layered risk

 Now it’s important to understand that the three C’s are not independent of one another.